eamador1/vet-database/README.md

 # 📖 [VET-DATABASE] <a name="about-project"></a>

-> In this project I add some new tables and add foreign key columns to my existing animals table to model one-to-many relationships.
-Afterward, I use JOIN to query the data.
+> In this project, I add some many-to-many relationships and write more complex queries to use them to answer questions.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>